 Today, businesses and their internal culture are defined by the pervasive workflows used across their organization and business apps, and with their customers and partners.
 These workflows follow the set of steps that must happen to get a job done, like onboarding a new customer or hiring a new employee.

 Companies are beginning to realize the value of using tools like Slack not only for messaging and collaboration, but as a console for getting work done.
 But what kinds of workflows can you do from Slack and what is the best way to create them?
+In the wake of Slack’s brand new native no code Workflow Builder launch, let’s take a look at all available options.

 The emergence of Slack as the new collaboration platform for digital workers